-These annual demand projections serve as the basis for unconstrained demand in the current year and subsequent dry year, which for the purpose of this analysis is defined as July 1, 2024, through June 30, 2025.
-Since the unconstrained demands provided for the 2020 UWMP were presented on an annual basis, Sonoma Water converted the total annual demand for calendar years 2024 and 2025 to estimated monthly demands for the AWSDA.
-The annual demands were converted to monthly values using the average transmission system deliveries over the 3-year period of 2018-2020 (representative of typical, non-drought conditions).
+These annual demand projections serve as the basis for unconstrained demand in the current year and subsequent dry year, which for the purpose of this analysis is defined as July 1, 2025, through June 30, 2026.
+Since the unconstrained demands provided for the 2020 UWMP were presented on an annual basis, Sonoma Water converted the total annual demand for calendar years 2025 and 2026 to estimated monthly demands for the AWSDA.
+The annual demands were converted to monthly values using the average transmission system deliveries of three recent years (2019, 2020, and 2024) representative of typical, non-drought conditions.
 A seasonal monthly demand curve was developed based on the average distribution over this period for two subsets of customers based on their county.
-Due to significant local supplies and water supply agreement limitations, the water demand for Sonoma Water's customers in Marin County has a unique seasonality that peaks earlier than customers in Sonoma County.
+Due to significant local supplies and water supply agreement limitations, the water demand for Sonoma Water's customers in Marin County has a unique seasonality that has higher use in the late fall and lower use in the winter than customers in Sonoma County.

-Total projected monthly unconstrained demands for July 2024 through June 2025 are presented in Table 2-2.
+Total projected monthly unconstrained demands for July 2025 through June 2026 are presented in Table 2-2.

-Projected Water Demand Volumeb, c Montha (ac-ft) 5,940 July 5.896 August September 5.286 October 5,056 November 4,400 December 3.395 January 3.319 February 3,193 3,924 March April 3.851 Mav 5.227 5.929 June Total 55,418
+Montha Projected Water Demand Volume b, c (ac-ft) July 6,465 August 6,390 5,748 September October 5,625 November 4,496 December 3,530 January 3,326 February 3,146 March 3,604 April 3,583 May 4,990 June 5,999 Total 56,902